vgrigory/Prebid.js/README.md

         $ gulp test --coverage

-The results will be in
+The results will be in:

         ./build/coverage